A Novel Perspective to Look At Attention: Bi-level Attention-based Explainable Topic Modeling for News Classification: Experiments

-In our experiments, we consider two ways to initialize our embedding matrix, \emph{Glove} embedding \citep{pennington-etal-2014-glove} and context embeddings from a pre-trained language model \emph{DistilBERT} \cite{Sanh2019DistilBERTAD} respectively.
-We have examined how different number of heads would influence the performance of our proposed model on the validation set, the details is shown in Figure \ref{fig:head_test}.
-Not surprisingly, on the MIND data set, the model needs to set a relatively larger number of topics, because the average length of news articles in the MIND dataset and its vocabulary size are much larger than the News-26 dataset, as indicated in Table \ref{tab:statistic}.
+In our experiments, we consider two ways to initialize our embedding matrix: \emph{GloVe} embedding \citep{pennington-etal-2014-glove} and context embeddings from a pre-trained language model \emph{DistilBERT}~\cite{Sanh2019DistilBERTAD}, where embedding weights are not fixed during the training procedure.
+We examine how different number of heads would influence the performance of our proposed model on the validation set, the details is shown in Figure \ref{fig:head_test}.
+Unsurprisingly, on the MIND data set, the model needs to set a relatively larger number of topics, because the average length of news articles in the MIND dataset and its vocabulary size are much larger than the News-26 dataset, as indicated in Table \ref{tab:statistic}.
 We identify the number of topics for MIND-15 and News-26 as 180 and 30 for the rest of experiments, respectively.
 We use Adam \citep{Kingma2015AdamAM} for model optimization, and each epoch decays the learning rate by half.